 What is dual agency?

-In a standard real estate transaction, there is a buyer’s agent that represents the buyer and also a listing agent that represents the seller.
-In real estate, dual agency is a situation in which a real estate agent simultaneously represents the buyer and also represents the seller.
+In a standard real estate transaction, there is a buyer’s agent that represents the buyer and a listing agent that represents the seller.
+In real estate, dual agency is a situation in which a real estate agent simultaneously represents the buyer and the seller.
 Most people understand the benefits of hiring a real estate agent.
 You get professional representation in fighting for your best interest when helping you meet your real estate goals.
 However, when you hear the term dual agent (also known as a transaction broker), they are essentially representing both the buyer and the seller.
-Several situations can arise in which you may find yourself represented in a dual agency relationship.
+Several situations can arise where you find yourself in a dual agency relationship.

 1.)
-Dual agency can happen when both the listing agent and the buyers agent work for the same brokerage.
+Listing agent and the buyers agent work for the same brokerage

-For example, if Debbie works for John Smith brokerage and lists a home on Main Street.
-Another agent, Harry, also works for John Smith brokerage and represents a buyer in the transaction.
-The company benefits from both ends of the deal and is therefore a dual agency.
+For example, Debbie works for John Smith brokerage and lists a home on Main Street.
+Another agent, Harry, also works for John Smith brokerage and represents a buyer in the Main Street transaction.
+The brokerage benefits from both ends of the deal and is therefore a dual agency.

 2.)
 Your listing agent finds you a buyer but is also hired to sell the buyers home.